Nickel Plating Services (Company) per QQ-N-290, ASTM B689, AMS 2403

 Classes – Class indicates minimum deposit thickness in microns (µm). e.g. Class 5 is a deposit of 5µm minimum thickness.

-Advanced Plating Technologies provides expertise in nickel plating services to fulfill even the most demanding applications.
+Our company can provide expertise in nickel plating services to fulfill even the most demanding applications.
 From prototyping and PPAP qualification to full production processing – it is APT’s dedicated effort to exceed your expectations.
 The following points highlight why Advanced Plating Technologies is a leader in nickel plating services:

 - Delicate and Difficult Geometries: Advanced Plating Technologies specializes in nickel plating services on delicate parts employing specialty oscillating, rock-and-roll, compartmentalized, vibratory and minimum part movement barrel technologies as well as custom-engineered rack fixturing when required to ensure even the most delicate parts are handled properly.
-Artistic has a working R&D relationship with several tooling manufactures that has led to several patented designs.
+Our company has a working R&D relationship with several tooling manufactures that has led to several patented designs.

 - High Production Barrel Capacity: Advanced Plating Technologies has one of the largest commercial barrel nickel plating lines in the northern Midwest utilizing ultra-high capacity spray-thru barrel technology.